gwu-montreal/gwc-website/README.md

 ### Once you have pnpm installed

 Download the whole project to your computer, either manually or with Git.
 Open a terminal or command prompt in the project directory.
-(The location of the directory should appear in your terminal, something like `C:/Users/.../gwc-website >`)
+(The location of the directory should appear in your terminal, something like `C:/Users/.../gwc-website >`.)
+Then run `pnpm install` (= just type that and press enter) – this downloads all the project dependencies.
+You only need to do this once.

-Run `pnpm serve` (just type that and press enter).
-This will create a preview website that you can check out at http://localhost:8080 (by default).
+To preview the website, run `pnpm serve`.
+This will create a local website that you can check out at http://localhost:8080 (by default).
 The page should automatically reload whenever you make changes, so you can experiment with CSS for example.

 To build, run `pnpm build`.
 This will output all the files needed for the website to the `_site` directory, and they can then be uploaded to a host.